TucciJr/nano-myportfolio/README.md

 This is my first app using Android.

-It'll launch the following appsÇ
+It'll launch the following apps:

 P1 - Popular Movies
 P2 - Stock Hawk